sriramdasbalaji/VSTS-DevOps-Labs/dotnetcore/readme.md

    <img src="images/endpoint_creation.png">

    You will be prompted to authorize this connection with Azure credentials.

-   **Note**: Disable pop-up blocker in your browser if you see a blank screen after clicking OK, and retry the step.
+Disable pop-up blocker in your browser if you see a blank screen after clicking OK, and retry the step.

 ## Exercise 2: Configure Release

 Now that connections are established, we will manually map the endpoints to release definition.

+> **Note** : You will encounter an error - **TFS.WebApi.Exception: Page not found** for Azure tasks in the release definition.
+This is due to a recent change in the VSTS Release Management API.
+While we are working on updating VSTS Demo Generator to resolve this issue, you can fix this by typing a random text in the **Azure Subscription** field and click the **Refresh** icon next to it.
+Once the field is refreshed, you can select the endpoint from the drop down.

 1. Go to **Releases** under **Build & Release** tab, edit the release definition **MyHealthClinicE2E**.